TickleThePanda/carpe-dm/src/plans/unbound.md

 >
 > Behind the bar a balding man with silver hair is cleaning tankards.

-At the inn, the bar-keep will very gladly welcome the characters to sit at the almost-empty bar and to have a drink.
+At the inn, the bar-keep, March, will very gladly welcome the characters to sit at the almost-empty bar and to have a drink.
 He will gladly tell mildly accurate stories about a nearby tomb.

-> I don't know of the Tomb of *TOMB NAME* but there is an old tomb
+> I don't know of the Tomb of the Last Rehani but there is an old tomb
 > outside the city.
 The old Lords of this city are buried there.
 >
 > Ooooohhh, there's lots of rumours about this place.
 Some people say